 Nutrition

-This may seems to be slightly dry after pan-frying, thanks Susanne for her lovely suggestion about serving with a soup.
+Although this may seem slightly dry after pan-frying, thanks to Susanne for her lovely suggestion about serving it with soup.
 You can serve it with a healthy egg drop soup or mushroom soup.

 How very simple and well combined.
 Westerners would be a bit reluctant, though as it seems to be quite dry.
 Of course you serve tea along with it, but would you also offer soup?